- What is the “operating status” of the university?

 - How can I find out about a closing or change in university operations?

-- What are the rules regarding compensation during a change in operating status of the university?
+- What are the work expectations and pay guidelines during a change in operating status of the university?

 - Policy 8.2 says that employees should use their judgment regarding travel in inclement weather and avoid undue risks, or record time off when local school closings create unexpected family care responsibilities.
 What if my supervisor questions my decision to stay home?